 Our model for running a national park is not based on public ownership and people are often surprised to learn the National Park Authority owns less than 4% of land in the Lake District.
-Over half of the land is privately owned, with the rest owned by organisations such as the National Trust, United Utilities and the Forestry Commission.
+Over half of the land is privately owned, with the rest owned by organisations such as the National Trust, United Utilities and Forestry England.

 There are various laws that allow for public access and maintain high levels of protection for the natural environment.
 We protect the National Park through access and environmental legislation, by working in partnership with landowners and stakeholders and by the National Park Authority’s planning controls.